- Public concern about the Coronavirus pandemic has risen seven percentage points to 56 per cent

 But at the same time, we have seen increases in concern about a broad range of issues including education, immigration and race relations.
 The level of worry about climate change and the environment is also continuing to recover towards its pre-pandemic level.

 Since May 2020 the Issues Index has been conducted over the phone; lockdown conditions mean face-to-face fieldwork is currently not an option for public opinion polling.
 Mode effects should be kept in mind when comparing the new data points with previous months.

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative sample of 1,003 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative sample of 1,003 adults aged 18+ across Great Britain.
 The answers are spontaneous responses, and participants are not prompted with any answers.

 Ipsos's telephone omnibus was used for this survey.
 Interviews were conducted between 4 and 14 May 2021 across Great Britain.
 Data are weighted to match the profile of the population.